2019 Federal Reserve Community Development Research Conference

 The Federal Reserve System Community Development Research Conference is a biennial event that brings together researchers, policymakers, and practitioners to discuss important issues facing individuals and their communities.

-The conference will explore the latest research on ways to renew the promise of the middle class including:
+The conference will explore the latest research on strategies to renew the promise of the middle class including:

-• Emerging trends, recent developments, and historical legacies in education, employment, housing, credit, wealth, health, and other areas affecting the middle class.
+• emerging trends in education, labor practices, entrepreneurship, housing, credit, wealth, indebtedness, and other developments affecting the middle class;

-• Specific actions and initiatives by individuals and institutions, including state and local governments, financial institutions, community groups, businesses, military, philanthropies, and non-profits, to create new and enduring paths to the middle class.
+• actions by individuals and institutions, including governments, financial institutions, community groups, businesses and non-profits, to create new and enduring paths to the middle class.